Selling England by the Pound: Critical reception and legacy

 Contemporary reviews for the album were mixed.
 Rolling Stones Paul Gambaccini praised the band for attempting something utterly different amidst "a stagnant pop scene", but criticised the album's lyrics, feeling they overused British pop culture references, and complained about some musical passages.
 Despite this, Gambaccini thought the album "merits some recognition".
 NME's Barbara Charone said the album was "the band's best, most adventurous album to date".
 The Guardian's Robin Denselow wrote that "much of the material is indistinctive and tedious".
 Writing for The Village Voice in June 1974, Robert Christgau assessed the record as "down-to-earth progressive, which means that it indulges in snooty satire about the vulgar futility of working class youth.
 Would T.S.
 Eliot be proud?
 I doubt it.
 But I have the feeling that they're saying right out what all their co-workers in the genre are thinking, and there's some pretty dense music here."

 Retrospective reviews have been more favourable.
 AllMusic and BBC Music remarked that the album returned to the whimsical eccentricity of Nursery Cryme while retaining the hard rock intensity and pessimism of Foxtrot, combining the best of both elements to make Genesis's best album up to that point.
 Christgau, later writing in Christgau's Record Guide: Rock Albums of the Seventies (1981), admitted that the songs "Firth of Fifth" and "The Battle of Epping Forest" have "a complexity of tone that's pretty rare in any kind of art", though he summarised the rest of the album by saying "it sounds as snooty as usual".

 In 2012, the album ranked seventh in Rolling Stone's "Readers' Poll: Your Favorite Prog Rock Albums of All Time".
-It was also included in IGN's list "10 Classic Prog Rock Albums" in 2008, who praised its "subtle elegance, sublime textures, and lyrical splendor".
-Rock author Edward Macan has mixed feelings towards the album, praising "Firth of Fifth" and "The Cinema Show" but questioning some of the other material.
+It was also included in IGN's list "10 Classic Prog Rock Albums" in 2008, which praised its "subtle elegance, sublime textures, and lyrical splendor".
+Rock author Edward Macan had mixed feelings towards the album, praising "Firth of Fifth" ("one of the finest nine and half minutes of music that Genesis ever put down") and "The Cinema Show" but questioning some of the other material.
 Motoring journalist and broadcaster Jeremy Clarkson is a fan of the album and wrote sleeve notes for it when it was included in the box set Genesis 1970–1975.
+In 2023, Sean Murphy of PopMatters called the album "the most satisfying and fully realized Genesis recording," making note of what he called "career-best work" from each individual member of the group.